yistLin/mlf2019fall/hw1/programming/README.md

 ### Run the Experiments

-To run the program and plot the result, just type
+To run the program and plot the result, *matplotlib* has to be installed first, also all the data has to be placed under the directory *data/*, then just type

 ~~~bash
 make exp1 && make exp2 && make exp3